InAbsencia/inabsentia.io/src/resume.md

 - ▪ Chess AI: Implemented a Chess game using the alpha-beta pruning algorithm as an intelligent player.
 Written in Java.
 {: style="text-align: justify;"}
 <br>
-- ▪ Web application: Implemented a web application with a database backend, using MySQL, CRUD principles and RESTful webservices.
+- ▪ Web application: Implemented a web application with a database backend, using MySQL, CRUD principles and RESTful web services.
 {: style="text-align: justify;"}
 <br>
 - ▪ Android application: Implemented an Android application to control Arduino boards through a WiFi network.
 Written in Java and Kotlin.
 {: style="text-align: justify;"}
 <br>
-- ▪ Distributed System: Implemented a distributed system with 4 clients using RESTful webservices and RMI.
-Written in Python and Java.
+- ▪ Distributed System: Implemented a distributed system with 4 clients using RESTful web services and RMI.
+Written in Python, Java and Kotlin.
 {: style="text-align: justify;"}
 <br>
-- ▪ Autonomous Drone: Implemented a system to fly a drone through an obstacle course autonomously.
-Written in Java, using OpenCV.
+- ▪ Autonomous Drone: Implemented a system to fly a drone through an obstacle course autonomously using OpenCV.
+Written in Java.
 {: style="text-align: justify;"}
 <br>
 For personal projects, see the <a href="https://iyyel.io/code/">code</a> page.